tcheukueppoo/maat/docs/maat.md

 fun sum(...ar) { ar.sum }

-# does not make sense, all fail at compilation
+# they don't make sense at all! fail at compilation
 fun bad_func1(a, ...b, c)    { ... }
 fun bad_func2(...a, b, c)    { ... }
 fun bad_func3(...a, b, ...c) { ... }